jphall663/gai_risk_management/README.md

 manipulate LLM systems or risks that users may encounter under worst-case or anomalous scenarios.

+-   Try augmenting strategies with tools listed in D.1.

--   Strategies and goals in Table D.1 can be applied to assess whether LLM outputs may violate trustworthy characteristics under adversarial, anomalous, or worst-case scenarios.
+-   Strategies and goals in Table D.2 can be applied to assess whether LLM outputs may violate trustworthy characteristics under adversarial, anomalous, or worst-case scenarios.

--   Strategies and goals in Table D.2 can be applied to assess whether LLM outputs may give rise to GAI risks under adversarial, anomalous, or worst-case scenarios.
+-   Strategies and goals in Table D.3 can be applied to assess whether LLM outputs may give rise to GAI risks under adversarial, anomalous, or worst-case scenarios.

--   Subsection D.3 highlights subcategories to indicate alignment with the AI RMF.
+-   Subsection D.4 highlights subcategories to indicate alignment with the AI RMF.

 The materials in Section D reference measurement approaches that should